 This question is asked to express anger because the people of the tribe of Dan would not fight for Israel.
 Alternate translation: "the men of Dan should not have remained on their ships!" or "the people of the tribe of Dan did not help us in the battle.
 Instead they were wandering around on the sea in ships!"
-(See: [[rc:///ta/man/translate/figs-rquestion]] and [[rc:///ta/man/translate/figs-explicit]]) (See: Rhetorical Question (p.752)) Dan, why did he Here "Dan" represents the men from Dan who should have gone to fight in battle.
-Alternate translation: "the men of Dan, why did they" (See: Metonymy (p.725)) (See: Metonymy (p.725)) wander about on ships The tribe of Dan was located near the Mediterranean sea.
+(See also: Assumed Knowledge and Implicit Information (p.656)) (See: Rhetorical Question (p.754)) Dan, why did he Here "Dan" represents the men from Dan who should have gone to fight in battle.
+Alternate translation: "the men of Dan, why did they" (See: Metonymy (p.728)) wander about on ships The tribe of Dan was located near the Mediterranean sea.
 They sailed on the sea to make money through trade and fishing.
-(See: Assumed Knowledge and Implicit Information (p.656)) (See: Assumed Knowledge and Implicit Information (p.656)) Asher remained on the coast and lived close to his harbors The full meaning of this statement can be made explicit.
-Alternate translation: "The people of the tribe of Asher also failed to help us, they just remained on the coast near their harbors" (See: Assumed Knowledge and Implicit Information (p.656)) (See: Assumed Knowledge and Implicit Information (p.656)) Asher remained Here "Asher" represents the men who should have gone to fight in battle.
-Alternate translation: "The men of Asher remained" (See: Metonymy (p.725)) (See: Metonymy (p.725)) harbors places at the seacoast with deeper water where ships were kept Naphtali, also You can make clear the understood information.
-Alternate translation: "Naphtali was a tribe who would also risk their lives to the point of death" (See: Ellipsis (p.679)) (See: Ellipsis (p.679)) The kings came, they fought & the kings of Canaan fought The king of a people group is used to refer to himself and the army he commands.
-Alternate translation: "The kings and their armies came and fought ... the kings of Canaan and their armies fought" (See: Synecdoche (p.760)) (See: Synecdoche (p.760)) they fought & fought The word "us" is understood.
-Alternate translation: "they fought us ... fought us" (See: Ellipsis (p.679)) (See: Ellipsis (p.679)) Taanach & Megiddo Translate the names of these places as you did in Judges 1:27. no silver as plunder Here "silver" represents any treasure in general.
-Alternate translation: "no silver or other treasures as plunder" (See: Synecdoche (p.760)) (See: Synecdoche (p.760)) plunder things taken by force, usually in battle or by thieves From heaven the stars fought, from their paths across the heavens they fought against Sisera Yahweh helping the Israelite to defeat Sisera and his army is spoken of as if the stars themselves fought against Sisera and his army.
+(See: Assumed Knowledge and Implicit Information (p.656)) Asher remained on the coast and lived close to his harbors The full meaning of this statement can be made explicit.
+Alternate translation: "The people of the tribe of Asher also failed to help us, they just remained on the coast near their harbors" (See: Assumed Knowledge and Implicit Information (p.656)) Asher remained Here "Asher" represents the men who should have gone to fight in battle.
+Alternate translation: "The men of Asher remained" (See: Metonymy (p.728)) harbors places at the seacoast with deeper water where ships were kept (There are no notes for this verse.)
+The kings came, they fought ... the kings of Canaan fought The king of a people group is used to refer to himself and the army he commands.
+Alternate translation: "The kings and their armies came and fought ... the kings of Canaan and their armies fought" (See: Synecdoche (p.762)) they fought ... fought The word "us" is understood.
+Alternate translation: "they fought us ... fought us" (See: Ellipsis (p.682)) Taanach ...
+Megiddo Translate the names of these places as you did in Judges 1:27. no silver as plunder Here "silver" represents any treasure in general.
+Alternate translation: "no silver or other treasures as plunder" (See: Synecdoche (p.762)) plunder things taken by force, usually in battle or by thieves From heaven the stars fought, from their paths across the heavens they fought against Sisera Yahweh helping the Israelite to defeat Sisera and his army is spoken of as if the stars themselves fought against Sisera and his army.
 This may refer to Yahweh using natural elements, specifically rain storms, to defeat Sisera.
-(See: Personification (p.741)) (See: Personification (p.741)) against Sisera Here "Sisera" represents himself and his whole army.
-Alternate translation: "Sisera and his army" (See: Synecdoche (p.760)) (See: Synecdoche (p.760)) Sisera See how you translated this name in Judges 4:2.
+(See: Personification (p.744)) against Sisera Here "Sisera" represents himself and his whole army.
+Alternate translation: "Sisera and his army" (See: Synecdoche (p.762)) Sisera See how you translated this name in Judges 4:2.
 The Kishon River swept them away Because of the heavy rain the river flooded quickly causing the chariots to be stuck in the mud and drowning many soldiers.
 Alternate translation: "The Kishon River flooded and swept away Sisera's soldiers" (See: Assumed Knowledge and Implicit Information (p.656)) Kishon See how you translated this in Judges 4:6.